Vincit/objection.js/doc/changelog/README.md

   * Using `#ref` in an `insertGraph` or an `upsertGraph` now needs the [allowGraph](/api/types/#type-insertgraphoptions) option to be true.

+  * `relate` now always returns the number of affected rows.
+Previously it returned the inserted pivot table row in case of `ManyToManyRelation`.

 ## 1.6.10

   * Fixes [#1455](https://github.com/Vincit/objection.js/issues/1455)